sumanyurosha/udacity-secure-and-private-ai/60DaysOfUdacity.md

 2. Parallely working on adding Federated Learning to the project, so that we can get the extra brownie points for including course content.
 Qoute: My body can be down with fever but my spirit is always up and high.

+#day 47:
+16th August, 2019
+1. Only one update from my side today, working on applying Federated Learning to my showcase project.